We often get asked what type of equipment is required for personal training and fitness coaching.

 Personal Trainer Studio Equipment List

-The mobile list above really refers to items you can fit in your car and either take to a gym, a client’s house, the park, or anywhere you train.
+The mobile list above really refers to items you can fit in your car and either take to a gym, the park, or anywhere you train.
 The focus is on mobility and being able to have great tools and equipment at your fingertips.

 This next list is for those looking to go to the next level.
-Perhaps you want to convert your garage into your very own personal training centre.
-Perhaps you’ve rented out a studio.
+Perhaps you want to convert your garage into your very own gym.

 This equipment includes products that aren’t too mobile, but still fantastic products for personal training.